What is the Model Context Protocol (MCP)?

 MCP supports the exchange of metadata, including table definitions, measures, dimensions, hierarchies, descriptions, and user entitlements, providing AI agents with the essential context needed to interpret and query enterprise data.

 Modern AI systems, especially LLMs, require more than access to raw data.
 To generate reliable outputs, these systems must understand the structure, meaning, and relationships within data.
+And to progress from simply answering questions to executing tasks on their own, AI systems will require constant contextual awareness and uniform access across enterprise systems.
 This is where metadata, data about data, becomes essential.

 • Discover available datasets and understand their schema